Reprocess Billing Reports

 After you have created your billing customizations for a specific month in List Cost, it is recommended best practice to lock your billing month so that no further changes can be made.
 This ensures that any subsequent reloads of the month will not change the data for the month-in-question, which could cause confusion for your end customers.
 To lock a month, simply click the Lock button.
 Only months that are closed by Amazon will show as available to be locked.
-Once locked, the Reload option will not be unavailable.
+Once locked, the Reprocess option will not be unavailable.
 You can click the Unlock button if you want to make additional changes.

 You will need to reload a month's data whenever you make custom changes to the billing data.
-The fastest way to kick off a reload is to click Reload for the month in question, then click Run Billing Update Now.
+The fastest way to kick off a reload is to click Reprocess for the month in question, then click Run Billing Update Now.
 You'll know your reload is done when both the Summary State and Detailed State say Processed and you see a recent timestamp for both processes.